stevencmann2/stevencmann2/README.md

 ## Read Me

-I'm Steven, a Full Stack Web Developer and recent graduate of the University of Texas Full Stack Web Development Bootcamp.
-I'm currently #OpenToWork and am looking to start my new and exciting career in web development.
+I'm Steven, a Full Stack Web Developer and graduate of the University of Texas Full Stack Web Development Bootcamp.
+As a Junior Developer, I'm looking forward to my new and exciting career in web development.
 Feel free to view my [portfolio](https://steven-mann-portfolio.netlify.app/) where many of my repositories and projects are listed.